wian-lloyd/racecard-tip-extractor/README.md

 ## Download Nodejs version v16.17.0

-https://nodejs.org/dist/v16.17.0/win-x86/node.exe Install the above using the install wizard.
+Install this https://nodejs.org/dist/v16.17.0/win-x86/node.exe using the install wizard.

 ## Copy the project files to your machine